We'll Meet Again

 Throughout the year we host 'special events', for example on Armed Forces Day and to remember various other wartime events - not forgetting our own Museum Opening Anniversary event.
 We regularly hold displays on our display ground at the rear and a number of local organisations come to display classic cars, wartime memorabilia and more.
 See DATES FOR YOUR DIARY page.

-... an amazing experience.
+... an amazing and very realistic experience.

 Our 3D VR (Virtual Reality) Lancaster attraction is an amazing experience.
 You don't need any flying experience, our 'flight engineer' will give you a pre-flight briefing and then, off you go!